 According to Stephen, going with a local guide was a great added value of the trip.

-was excellent.
+“The guiding service was excellent.
 I give him 10 out of 10 for each of technical expertise, knowledge of the area (including ability to explain many interesting features of history and geography) and care of the client.
 Thanks to these three, this was an excellent outdoor experience I shall not forget and that I can highly recommend to anybody interested in Alpine ski-touring.“

 He liked the country so much that for his next trips he wants to go back in Czech Rep and explore other regions, including the border with Germany.
 Other options for him are Slovenia, The Tatras in Slovakia and the Massif Central in France.